Holidays in November 2026: Embracing the Spirit of Diversity in India

 To confirm the exact gazetted and restricted holidays for your region or organisation, it is essential to refer to official government sources.
 The Ministry of Personnel, Public Grievances and Pensions publishes the central government’s holiday list.
 State governments also issue their respective lists through official gazettes or circulars.

-This proactive approach ensures you have the most accurate and up-to-date information, preventing any confusion or missed plans.
+This proactive approach ensures you have the most accurate and up-to-date information, enabling clear planning and timely arrangements.
 Relying on unofficial sources can lead to incorrect assumptions about holiday observances, potentially impacting your schedule.

 The National Portal of India serves as a central hub for various government services and information, including holiday calendars.
 It is the most reliable place to verify holiday schedules for both central and state governments.